halolimat/LNEx/README.md

    # Define the elastic index connection string and index name
    lnex.elasticindex(conn_string='localhost:9200', index_name="photon")

-   # Define your desired bounding box to allow LNEx to build the custom OSM gazetteer (e.g., for Chennai, India):
+   # Build the custom OSM gazetteer using your desired bounding box (e.g., for Chennai, India):
    chennai_bb = [12.74, 80.066986084, 13.2823848224, 80.3464508057]

    # Initialize LNEx using the defined bounding box.
 You can also choose to augment the gazetteer.